IBE160/SG-Ostfold/proposal.md

 - Authentication via **Supabase Auth** (email/password for MVP; OAuth optional)
 - Auth middleware ensures protected routes are only accessible to correct roles

+### User Interface and Design

+- The UI will be built with **Tailwind CSS** and **ShadCN/UI** components to ensure a clean, modern, and consistent design.
+- Layout follows a **dashboard pattern** with sidebar navigation and KPI cards.
+- Forms use inline validation and toast notifications for quick feedback.
+- KPI cards use color indicators (green/yellow/red) to highlight performance levels.
+- The app supports both light and dark modes for accessibility.

 ## Additional Considerations